Forearm Brace

 • Covers more of the upper forearm.

-• Useful for: problems at or near the common extensor and flexor tendon origins, such as tennis elbow and golfer’s elbow, and some elbow‑region pain.
+• Helpful for pain or irritation near the common extensor or flexor tendon origins, such as tennis elbow and golfer’s elbow, and some elbow‑region pain.

 • Spanning the elbow